Frequently Asked Questions

 Q. Can I request new teas?

 A. Sure.
 We're always open to suggestions.
-Many of our teas came from great suggestions from customes just like you.
+Many of our teas came from great suggestions from customers just like you.

 Q. Are you a large company?

-A. We are a very small company with only 5 employees.
-We are a new company, less than 2 years old.
-We do have over 10 years of loose tea experience working for other companies and we've brought that experience with us.
+A. We are a very small company with only 5-6 employees.
+We have been in business over 10 years now.
+We have over 15 years of loose tea experience working for other companies and we've brought that experience with us.

-Q. Do you have an physical retail location I can visit to buy teas?
+Q. Do you have a physical retail location I can visit to buy teas?

 Q. Do you drop ship?